 The Bureau of Labor Statistics estimates a 15 percent growth for the employment of registered nurses between 2016-2026, higher than the average for all occupations.
 But nursing is a highly competitive field and many hospitals, especially those seeking Magnet status, will give priority to BSN-educated nurses competing for entry-level positions.

 2. The BSN makes you a better nurse & gives you credibility

-The nursing field is continuously advancing, developing new systems and discovering new methods to treating patients.
-Nurses are constantly challenged to become lifelong learners to serve better patient care and improve health care throughout their community.
+The nursing field is continuously advancing, developing new systems and discovering new methods of treating patients.
+Nurses are constantly challenged to become lifelong learners to serve better patient care and improve healthcare throughout their community.

 A more solid theoretical background and longer preparation times mean that nurses with a BSN degree are better equipped to give excellent patient care.
 Nurses even say that the degree gives them more credibility and that it can pave the way to financial and professional autonomy.